 Can You Really Be A Workaholic?

 You have a tension headache almost every day.
 Your stress lives in your headaches, your neck, your back, and your shoulders.
 You’re used to it.
-You take medications for anxiety and blood pressure, because you might blow at any time.
+You take medication for anxiety and blood pressure because you might blow at any time.
 You attempt to practice meditation and other methods for managing stress, but it doesn’t work.
 At home, you miss out on a lot.
 Your partner complains that you’re never around and you’re more familiar with photos of your children than their actual faces.
 When you’re urged to take a vacation, the idea of being far away from the office or without a wifi signal to stay connected stresses you out more than being in the actual office would.
-If you identify with any of this, you might be a workaholic, according to Health.com.
+If you identify with any of this, you might be suffering from work addiction – a workaholic, according to Health.com ‘Workaholic Health Risks’.

-Workaholics are also likely to have attention deficit hyperactivity disorder, obsessive compulsive disorder, anxiety, and depression, the article reports.
+Workaholics suffering from work addiction are also likely to have attention deficit hyperactivity disorder, obsessive-compulsive disorder, anxiety, and depression, the article reports.
 A study out of the infamous University of Bergen in Norway analyzed more than 16,000 workers.
 7.8% of them qualified as workaholics.
 Notably, workaholics were suffering from a psychiatric disorder.
 Ranging in order of highest percentage, those disorders were:

 Problematically, like any other compulsive “addiction” there is little enjoyment in the work.
 Work is a compulsion and a necessity rather than something done out of joy.
 Quoting the author of Addicted to Busy, the author cites that “True workaholics have high work involvement, high drive, but low work enjoyment.”